mdn/content/files/en-us/web/css/css_fonts/index.md

 - [Learn: Fundamental text and font styling](/en-US/docs/Learn/CSS/Styling_text/Fundamentals)

-  - : This beginner's learning article covers the basic fundamentals of text/font styling, including setting font weight, family and style, the {{cssxref("font")}} shorthand, text alignment and other effects, and line and letter spacing.
+  - : This beginner's learning article covers the basic fundamentals of text and font styling.
+It covers how to set the font weight, family, and style by using the {{cssxref("font")}} shorthand and how to align text and manage line and letter spacing.

 - [Learn: Web fonts](/en-US/docs/Learn/CSS/Styling_text/Web_fonts)

-  - : This beginner's learning article explains how to use custom fonts with your web page to allow for more varied, custom text styling.
+  - : This beginner's learning article explains how to use custom fonts on your web page to allow for more varied and custom text styling.

 - [OpenType font features guide](/en-US/docs/Web/CSS/CSS_fonts/OpenType_fonts_guide)